Go Eat Green

 Packed with plant-based protein, healthy fats, fiber, and a lot of flavors these raw spirulina date balls are both healthy and decadent!

-That's why they are one of my fave make-ahead snacks recipes for meal prep.
-They are insanely good and simple to make with only 6 ingredients, 1 food processor in just 15 minutes or less.
+That's why they are one of my fave make-ahead snack recipes for meal prep.
+They are insanely good and simple to make with only 6 ingredients, and 1 food processor in just 15 minutes or less.

 No cooking experience required!